 Follow through

-If you promise something, don’t fail to deliver!
+If you promise something, you need to deliver on it—every time.

 Be consistent and stand up to your values